invopop/ctxi18n/README.md

 1.  call methods defined in the package with the context, or,
 2.  extract the locale from the context and use.

-To translate without extracting the locale, you'll need to load the `i18n` helper package:
+To translate without extracting the locale, you'll need to load the `i18n` package which contains all the structures and methods used by the main `ctxi18n` without any globals:

 ```go
 import "github.com/invopop/ctxi18n/i18n"
 ```

-This package contains helper methods that allow you to use the context directly:
+Then use it with the context:

 ```go
 fmt.Println(i18n.T(ctx, "welcome.title"))
 ```

-Notice in the example that the `title` was previously defined inside the `welcome` object in the source YAML, and we're accessing it here by defining the path `welcome.title`.
+Notice in the example that `title` was previously defined inside the `welcome` object in the source YAML, and we're accessing it here by defining the path `welcome.title`.

 To use the `Locale` object directly, extract it from the context and call the methods: